otherguy/ESP8266WeatherStation/README.md

 ### Circuit Board

-The circuit board is very simple and just holds the NodeMCU and the 3 LED matrices as well as the power jack and a trimpot to adjust the LED brightness.
+The circuit board is very simple and just holds the ESP8266 and the 3 LED matrices as well as the power jack and a trimpot to adjust the LED brightness.

 I had 10 boards (1.6mm FR4 ENIG, RoHS, black solder mask) manufactured by [JLPCB](https://jlcpcb.com) for